Business A Level

 What will I study?

 You will develop a critical understanding of business behaviour and the business environment by investigating and analysing real-life business successes and failures.
 You can then use this invaluable knowledge to succeed in any career!
-Before and throughout this course all Business students are encouraged to read up on businesses (brands, events, organisations, individuals etc) that you are each interested in.
-We also expect students to take an interest in current affairs so that you all can begin to understand and evaluate the causes and effects of consumer, business and Government behaviour.
-You will study Leadership, Marketing, Finance, Human Resource Management, Strategic Positioning, Strategic Planning, and Managing Change.
-You will also develop your skills of team work, working independently, problem solving, communication, and evidenced based decision making.
+Before and throughout this course, all Business students are encouraged to read up on businesses (brands, events, organisations, individuals, etc.) that you are each interested in.
+We also expect students to take an interest in current affairs so that you all can begin to understand and evaluate the causes and effects of consumer, business, and Government behaviour.
+You will study leadership, attracting customers, nurturing employees, managing finances, developing strategic plans, and managing change.
+You will also develop your skills of communication, working independently, teamwork, problem solving, and evidence-based decision making, all through a collaborative and empathetic approach.

 Is this course right for me?

-You need a genuine interest in businesses and the world outside of education.
-You need to be able to work individually or in groups to research into or discuss a particular business situation, questioning at every opportunity.
-Business is a subject that requires students to learn theories, and identify and assess them in business case studies.
+You need a genuine interest in the world outside of education and business.
+You need to be able to work individually or collaborate in groups to research or discuss a particular business situation, questioning at every opportunity.
+Business is a subject that requires students to learn theories, identify, and assess them in business case studies, within an inclusive environment.
 There is a substantial element of reading and writing.
-Analysing data and communicating using written, numerical, visual and verbal methods are all part of the course.
-Students are expected to study given basic business theory before every week so that we can use this self-taught knowledge in lessons and exams to explore real business case studies and effectively answer exam questions.
-Business complements all subjects because every student will be an employee at some point, whether as an engineer, a dancer etc, so will benefit from critiquing businesses.
+Analysing data and communicating using written, numerical, visual, and verbal methods are all part of the course.
+Students are expected to study given basic business theory every week so that we can use this self-taught knowledge in lessons and exams to explore real business case studies and effectively answer exam questions.
+Developing these skills is essential to growth both professionally and personally.
+Business complements all subjects because every student will be an employee at some point, whether as a dancer or as an engineer, so will benefit from critiquing businesses with understanding and empathy.

 Listen to what our students have to say about Business